Hives vs. Rash: Which Do I Have?

 Hives, also known as urticaria, are a particular type of rash characterized by raised, smooth, itchy bumps on the skin.
 These bumps can be different sizes and shapes and often appear suddenly and disappear quickly (within hours or a day).
 Hives sometimes join together to form larger areas of swelling called angioedema.
 Acute hives can last for less than an hour or up to six weeks.
 In chronic hives, the raised welts last more than six weeks and may recur over months or years.

 How can you tell the difference between hives and other types of rashes?
-Only trained medical professionals like the experts at Florida Medical Clinic can make a diagnosis.
+Only trained medical professionals like the experts at Florida Medical Clinic Orlando Health can make a diagnosis.
 However, generally speaking, the welts from hives:

 • Appear shortly after exposure to a trigger.